Motorcycle Accident Resources to Win Your Lawsuit

 What if the Accident was Caused by Poor Road Conditions?

 If your motorcycle accident was caused by poor road conditions, such as a pothole, then you may still have a case.
-Instead of being against another motorist, your case will most likely be against the city or state government where the accident occured.
+Instead of being against another motorist, your case will most likely be against the city or state government where the accident occurred.

 - Motorcycle Accidents that are caused by poor road quality or hazardous conditions